Comprehensive Analyses of the Neutrino-Process in the Core-collapsing Supernova: Explosive Nucleosynthesis

 \subsection{Thermonuclear Reactions}

 For the nuclear reactions in the stellar environments, assuming that reacting nuclei stay in local thermal equilibrium, we use thermal averaged reaction rates with the Maxwell-Boltzmann distribution \citep{1999NuPhA.656....3A}.
 The standard reaction rates are taken from in the JINA REACLIB database \citep{2010ApJS..189..240C}.
-Based on the averaged reaction rates, the time evolution of the number density for a species $i$ is described in terms of forward (+) and reverse (--) reactions as follows
+Based on the averaged reaction rates, the time evolution of the abundance $Y_i$ defined as $Y_i=N_i/(\rho_b N_A)$ with the baryon density $\rho_b$ and the number density $N_i$ for a species $i$ is described in terms of forward (+) and reverse (--) reactions as follows